Episodes

 Friday Jun 20, 2025

 In this inaugural episode of Crisis Care Conversations, psychologist Phil Monroe and therapist and crisis care specialist Stacey Sutherland invite listeners into a deep and practical discussion on what it means to understand, respond to, and support individuals and communities in crisis.
 Rather than limiting the concept of crisis to large-scale disasters or rare traumatic events, this episode explores the reality that crisis is far more common, personal, and persistent than many assume.
-With decades of combined experience in trauma care, mental health response, and humanitarian aid, the hosts emphasize the urgent need for crisis sensitive care—especially among lay responders and professionals alike.
+With decades of combined experience in trauma care, mental health response, and humanitarian aid, Stacey and Phil emphasize the urgent need for crisis sensitive care—especially among lay responders and professionals alike.
 Through real-world stories and thoughtful definitions, they unpack what crisis and trauma truly mean, how they affect individuals and systems, and why well-intentioned help is not always enough.
 Learn more at www.crisiscareinternational.org

 Episode Outline: